-Financing renewable energy projects through appropriations allows federal agencies to own their projects and immediately benefit from the cost savings.
+Financing distributed energy projects through appropriations allows federal agencies to own their projects and immediately benefit from the cost savings.
 This type of financing should be an agency's first consideration in pursuit of its renewable energy goals.
 An operations and maintenance (O&M) contract should be considered to ensure that the system continues to operate, and funding should be set aside for emergency repairs and/or equipment replacement that may not be covered by an O&M contract.

 Federal On-Site Renewable Power Purchase Agreements

-Federal on-site renewable power purchase agreements (PPAs) allow federal agencies to implement renewable energy projects on their property with minimal up-front capital costs incurred and no responsibility for operations and maintenance of the project.
+Federal on-site renewable power purchase agreements (PPAs) allow federal agencies to implement distributed energy projects on their property with minimal up-front capital costs incurred and no responsibility for operations and maintenance of the project.

 Energy Savings Performance Contracts